-Unit 1: Listening and Reading
+Unit 1: Listening, Reading and Translation

 Students will be assessed in these skills across all of the four main themes studied over the two year course.
 They will also be tested on their ability to translate from German into English.

-Unit 2: Writing
+Unit 2: Writing and Translation